 Yes you will need to make more videos, but only after you've tried to sell this initial minimum viable product (MVP) to people.
-An MVP is the smallest, least expensive, product/service that provides some amount of value to your customers.
+An MVP is the smallest, least expensive, product/service that solves an actual problem for your customers.
 An MVP is exactly how we started with MemberSpace.
 When we launched, all you could do was choose which page URLs were protected on your site.
 Your visitors could then create free accounts (name, email, password) to access the protected pages - that's it.

 Only Pay Attention To Real Feedback From Prospects